resurfaceio/containers/sniffer/README.md

 Docker buildx selects the base images according to the `--platform` option, and it can usually generate binaries for the target architecture using binaries from the client's native architecture.
 However, this not always works, especially if all the necessary libraries for the target architecture must be available and pre-compiled at build time.
-Because of this, **The `network-sniffer` image can only be built from the same architecture as the target one**.
+Because of this, **the `network-sniffer` image can only be built from the same architecture as the target one**.